 The NIS service is inherently an insecure system that has been vulnerable to DOS attacks, buffer overflows and has poor authentication for querying NIS maps.
 NIS generally has been replaced by such protocols as Lightweight Directory Access Protocol (LDAP).
-It is recommended that the service be removed and other, more secure services be used
+It is recommended that the service be disabled and other, more secure services be used

-Run the following command to verify nis is not installed:
+Run the following command to verify nis is not enabled:

 '''

-dpkg -s nis
+systemctl is-enabled nis

+disabled

 '''

-Run the following command to remove nis:
+Run the following command to disable nis: